DzmitryRev/RSLang-2.0/README.md

 This is not a refactoring!
 This is building a project from scratch.

 For management, I use trello, where I will form tasks and execute them.
-Also in the github repository there will be application architecture diagrams.
+Also in the gitHub repository there will be application architecture diagrams.

 In general, I will try to emulate professional product development.